subrotoice/figma-to-html/README.md

 ### **Collapsibles**

+Principles: First do style for Collapsible then styel for Extended.<br>
 .collapsible\_\_chevron is added to icon.
 We can do it with ".collapsible .icon" but it is another way. we can do depended up on our need

 ```jsx